prabath/wso2is-repo-explorer/README.md

 ## Initial Setup
 * **Step:1** This relies on Docker, so make sure you have Docker running in your local environment.

-* **Step:2** Copy rex.sh (from *wso2is-repo-explorer* directory) to a directory where you want to maintain Identity Server git repositories.
+* **Step:2** Copy rex.sh to a directory where you want to maintain Identity Server git repositories.
 Alway better to keep this readonly.
 Also make the script an executable.
 ```javascript
 \> wget https://github.com/prabath/wso2is-repo-explorer/raw/master/rex.sh
 \> chmod +x rex.sh